wrongbyte/rust-paxos/README.md

 ### [Paxos made simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf)

-To run, first setup the environment by running `nix develop` in the root of the repository.
-If you have `direnv` installed, you can use `direnv allow` to run `nix develop` automatically when you `cd` into the repository.
+To run, first setup the environment by running `nix develop` in the root of the repository, or allow `direnv` to do it automatically if you have it installed in your machine.

 ### Architecture
 In this implementation, we simulate a varying number of nodes that communicate with each other.
 The goal is to simulate a "distributed" fibonacci sequence.